jyoder/budgeting/README.md

 called `None` to ensure her cost is always accounted for.
 In this case, the `None` team _must_ appear in the priorities file, otherwise data validations will fail.
 It is also possible to assign people to the special `None` team as shown in the case of `Bob Bobberson` in Q4.

+### Role Column

+The role column is used by the ratio report.
+Any value is allowed in this column, but the following values are treated specially for the purposes of the ratio report:

+* Product Manager
+* User Experience Designer
+* Software Engineer
+* Quality Assurance Engineer

+### Department Column

+Input files undergo a bit of _preprocessing_ prior to validation.
+One purpose of the preprocessing stage is to remove any teammates from the file who are not part of the product development organization.
+Current departments that are treated specially and removed from the input include:

+* Web Operations
+* Security

+It is not necessary for people with these roles to have a `Bhc` or to have a corresponding entry in the salaries file.